tradingstrategy-ai/trading-strategy/docs/source/programming/datasets.rst

 Parquet endpoints
 ~~~~~~~~~~~~~~~~~

 These take HTTP GET parameter `bucket`.
-See available values in :py:class:`capitalgram.timebucket.TimeBucket`.
+See available values in :py:class:`tradingstrategy.timebucket.TimeBucket`.
 They return a Parquet file download.

 .. code-block:: none